Jersey Charity Awards

-After moving the Jersey Charity Awards online in 2021, due to the COVID-19 pandemic, this year it is returning to its home of the marquee in the beautiful grounds of Government House, with the kind permission of Jersey's Lieutenant Governor, His Excellency Vice Admiral Jerry Kyd CBE.
+What a fantastic afternoon we had at the Jersey Charity Awards, 2025, in the beautiful grounds of Government House, with the kind permission of Jersey's Lieutenant Governor, His Excellency Vice Admiral Sir Jerry Kyd KBE.

 Organised by the Association of Jersey Charities (AJC), the Awards are designed to recognise outstanding achievement, professionalism and excellence amongst organisations and individuals in Jersey’s charity sector.

-In deciding the winners, judges will consider examples of excellence, best practice and leadership, focusing particularly on how charities have adapted to and delivered innovative solutions in response the challenging circumstances over the past year.
+In deciding the winners, judges considered examples of excellence, best practice and leadership, focusing particularly on how charities have adapted to and delivered innovative solutions in response the challenging circumstances over the past year.

 About the Jersey Charity Awards